AvaloniaUI/avalonia-docs/docs/tutorials/todo-list-app/add-item-buttons.md

 CancelCommand = ReactiveCommand.Create(() => { });
 ```

 The cancel command has no execution, so its first and only parameter does nothing.
-The cancel button is always enabled, so it does not have a 'can execute' parameter.&#x20;
+The cancel button is always enabled, so it does not have a 'can execute' parameter.

 ## Bind the OK and Cancel Buttons

-Your next step is to create binding for the OK and cancel buttons in the view.&#x20;
+Your next step is to create binding for the OK and cancel buttons in the view.

 To do this, follow this procedure:

 - Locate the **AddItemView.axaml** file in the **/Views** folder.
-- Edit the XAML as shown.&#x20;
+- Edit the XAML as shown.

 ```markup
 <UserControl xmlns="https://github.com/avaloniaui"